-The Cocoa4Future Action activities will be largely carried out in Côte d'Ivoire, with some also conducted in Ghana.
+The Cocoa4Future activities are largely carried out in Côte d'Ivoire, with some also conducted in Ghana.

-Firstly, a multi criteria assessment of current cocoa farming systems will be conducted to identify the most efficient ones, especially in terms of climate change, resilience and economic performance.
-It will be combined with the co-design (or re-design) of cocoa farming systems involving tree species associations whose benefits are in line with cocoa farmers' expectations and that could be disseminated by public or private advisory support services.
+Firstly, a multi criteria assessment of current cocoa farming systems is conducted to identify the most efficient ones, especially in terms of CC, resilience and economic performances.
+It is combined with the co-design (or re-design) of cocoa farming systems involving tree species associations whose benefits are in line with cocoa farmers' expectations and that could be disseminated by public or private advisory support services.